jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) a corrupt practice who wilfully contravenes section 206T; and (b) an illegal practice who contravenes section 206T in any other case.

-### 206V Maximum amount of registered promoter's total election expenses
+### 206V Maximum amount of registered promoter’s total election expenses
-(1) The total election expenses of a registered promoter in respect of any regulated period must not exceed $417,000 (or such other amount as is prescribed by the Governor-General by Order in Council under section 266A).
+(1) The total election expenses of a registered promoter in respect of any regulated period must not exceed the amount published on the Electoral Commission’s internet site under section 266A.
-(2) The amount in subsection (1) is inclusive of goods and services tax.
+(2) The amount published on the Electoral Commission’s internet site is inclusive of goods and services tax.

 ### 206W Apportionment of advertising expenses for publication of election advertisement promoted by registered promoter both before and during regulated period
 (1) This section applies if an election advertisement that is promoted by a registered promoter—